What is the significance of pet grooming?

 According to the National Careers Service, Dog Groomers usually earn around £13,000 as a starting salary.
 With experience this can increase to £20,000.
 You can either work in a salon or become self-employed.
 As a self-employed Dog Groomer, you can choose to set your own prices.
 In the UK, Dog Groomers charge around £20-30 on average for each treatment.
 At the higher end, prices can be up to £80.
 The amount you decide to charge for each treatment will usually depend on:

-• the condition of the dog’s coat
+• the size of the dog• the condition of the dog’s coat

 • the dog’s temperament